Brodriguesapp/brodriguesapp/README.md

 ## Eu sou Bruno Rodrigues Apparecido.

-## Estudante de ADS.
+## Systems Analysis and Development Student.

-### Nova jornada, migrando de área mas bem motivado e atrás de novos conhecimentos !
+### New journey, migrating from area but well motivated and looking for new knowledge! !

 <div>